compas-dev/compas_fab/docs/examples/03_kinematic_model.rst

 * **Prismatic**: A sliding joint that slides along the axis, and has a limited range specified by the upper and lower limits
 * **Fixed**: Not really a joint because it cannot move, all degrees of freedom are locked.

+**COMPAS** Framework provides classes to describe robot models.
+The following snippet shows how to describe a UR5 robot:

 .. code-block:: python

     from compas.robots import Robot